fatmakhadidja/Sky-Predictor/README.md

 # sky_predictor
-Sky Predictor is a mobile application built using Flutter, it's designed to provide you with real-time, accurate weather information for your current location.
+Sky Predictor is a mobile application built using Flutter & the open weather map API, it's designed to provide you with real-time, accurate weather information for your current location.
 Whether you are planning your day, organizing an outdoor event, or simply curious about the weather.

 # Domonstration :